ZarinaMye/Naramunz_DAO/README.md

 **Features & functions**

 `createProposal` Creates a new proposal.
-The user must be the owner of the ERC721 token she uses for creating a proposal.
+The user must be the owner of the ERC721 token that is used for creating a proposal.
 `vote` Allows the user to vote on a specific proposal.
-The user must be the owner of the ERC721 token she uses for voting on a proposal.
+The user must be the owner of the ERC721 token that is used for voting on a proposal.
 `getProposals` Returns all proposals.

 ## naramunz_frontend